voormedia/flipflop/README.md

 The following strategies are provided:
 * `:active_record`/`:sequel` – Save feature settings in the database.
     * `:class` – Provide the feature model. `Flipflop::Feature` by default (which is defined automatically and uses the table `flipflop_features`).
 The `ActiveRecord` version honors `default_scope` when features are resolved or switched on/off.
+    * `:eager` – Whether to eagerly fetch all features from the database when the first feature is resolved.
+Useful if you expect you'll need more than 1 feature on average and you have a limited number of features.
+NOTE: When using outside Rails, make sure you use `Flipflop::FeatureCache::Middleware` or enable the feature cache manually.
+Default is `false`.
 * `:cookie` – Save feature settings in browser cookies for the current user.
     * `:prefix` – String prefix for all cookie names.
 Defaults to no prefix.
     * `:path` – The path for which the cookies apply.
 Defaults to the root of the application.